firefoxfoxthrot/developer-web-site/_pages/lifehash-usecases.md

 LifeHash provides a beautiful visual representation of any digital hash.
-It was designed as an adjunct method for recognizing cryptocurrency keys and seeds, supplementing current computer algorithms as well as visual methods for examining digital hashes such as looking at the first and last characters.
+It was designed as an adjunct method for recognizing cryptocurrency keys and seeds, supplementing current computer algorithms as well as visual methods for examining digital hashes, such as looking at the first and last characters.

 LifeHash is particularly useful for airgapped architectures, where